You need to be a member of Bedford U3A to join this group

 |Venue/Location:||Oakley Village Hall|

 |Vacancies:||New members welcome|

-The group’s activities are currently suspended; the next session will be held on September 3rd.
+The next session will be held on September 3rd.

 Although Tai Chi was first developed as a martial art some 4,000 years ago, nowadays it is largely practised as a system of exercise which aims to improve physical and mental health through posture training and exercising all parts of the body.